 Concerned resource agencies were included in the planning process, including, but not limited to, the USEPA, U.S. Fish and Wildlife Service (USFWS), National Oceanic and Atmospheric Administration (NOAA) Fisheries, California Coastal Commission (CCC), and the California Department of Fish and Game (CDFG).
-A detailed summary of coordination with these agencies is provided in Section 1.12 of this Draft-SEIS/SEIR.
+A detailed summary of coordination with these agencies is provided in Section 1.12 of this Draft SEIS/SEIR.

-S.9 Recommended Alternative and Preliminary LEDPA Determination Major Conclusions and Findings
+S.9 Major Conclusions and Findings

 The SEIS/SEIR evaluated the environmental impacts associated with the implementation of Alternative 1, Alternative 2, and Alternative 3 (No Action).
 Alternative 1 and Alternative 2 would result in significant and unavoidable impacts to Air Quality and Environmental Justice.
 However, these impacts would be short-term and temporary, and conditions would be stabilized upon completion of the project.
 Alternative 1 would also result in impacts to Biology, Land Use and Noise that would be less than significant after implementation of mitigation measures.
-Although Alternative 1 would result in the elimination of approximately 14 more acres of essential fish habitat, marine habitat, and surface water area (Impacts BIO-2, BIO-5, and WQ-5) than Alternative 2, these impacts would be fully mitigated.
-Alternative 2 would result in impacts to Biology and

-Noise that would be less than significant after implementation of mitigation measures.
+Although Alternative 1 would result in the elimination of approximately 14 more acres of essential fish habitat, marine habitat, and surface water area (Impacts BIO-2, BIO-5, and WQ-5) than Alternative 2, these impacts would be less than significant after implementation of mitigation measures.
+All other impacts would be less than significant after implementation of mitigation measures.
+All other impacts would be less than significant after implementation of mitigation measures.
+All other impacts would be less than significant after implementation of mitigation measures.
+All other impacts would be less than significant after implementation of mitigation measures.
 All other impacts would be less than significant.